-It is one of the annual highlights: My team and I leave the offices to spend a three-day retreat to discuss topics from research and teaching and get to know each other better.
-Each year we cover a different focus topic, typically some method or soft skill that is of general interest.
+It is one of the annual highlights: My team and I leave the offices to spend a three-day retreat to discuss research and teaching topics and get to know each other better.
+Each year we cover a different focus topic, typically some method or soft skill of general interest.
 This year was about scientific writing.
 “Scientific writing is one of the most important tasks of a researcher, but many new PhD students underestimate the efforts required to write a good article.
 It requires skills that are usually not taught in master programs but need to be acquired in the course of doing a PhD,” was part of my opening statement.

 The second half was devoted to some typical challenges that arise during the writing process and how to solve them.
 An important task is to find the right scientific community to present results to.
 “For my interdisciplinary work, it is sometimes difficult to find the right venue,” said one doctoral student.
-“This is easier for other work in our group that clearly fits to the IEEE Communications Society, to set an example, but there are also conferences and journals that encourage cross-disciplinary topics.”
+“This is easier for other work in our group that clearly fits the IEEE Communications Society, to set an example, but there are also conferences and journals that encourage cross-disciplinary topics.”
 The list of target venues we defined some years ago should be of help here.
-Another researcher, working in a large European project, said that papers with many authors from different organizations are very challenging and that the different roles and tasks need to be clearly defined at the beginning of the writing process.
-Online writing tools, such as Overleaf, can be of great help in such situations but they do not relieve us of the need to actively manage the writing process.
+Another researcher, working on a large European project, said that papers with many authors from different organizations are very challenging and that the different roles and tasks need to be clearly defined at the beginning of the writing process.
+Online writing tools, such as Overleaf, can be of great help in such situations, but they do not relieve us of the need to manage the writing process actively.